Event: International Women's Day Parade

 On: Thursday, 8 March 2018

-Women from Tennant Creek and the Barkly region are being called to help with International Women’s Day (IWD) celebrations next month.
+Women from Tennant Creek and the Barkly region are being called to help with International Women’s Day (IWD) celebrations today.

 Each year, local women rally together to show support for this global event with marches, breakfast, speeches and exhibitions highlighting the extraordinary and ongoing contribution of women to this community.